 Current Evidence of Student Learning Related to Scientific Literacy

 Click on the links for more information about current evidence of student learning from assessments aligned with Scientific Literacy in the context of the UCORE curriculum:

 Capstone [CAPS] Assessment for UCORE

-Assessing Student Learning on WSU’s Seven Learning Goals: AY 2018-19 [CAPS] Course Assessment Results
+Student Learning at the Senior Level: AY 2020-21 [CAPS] Course Assessment Results

 As reported in the AY 2020-21 [CAPS] Course Assessment Reporting Summary of Key Evidence for UCORE, assessment results indicated that 82% of students met or exceeded expectations at the graduating undergraduate level for Information Literacy.
 Additionally, 83% of students met or exceeded expectations for Integrative Learning.
 In courses where faculty members found enough elements to evaluate student learning on additional learning goals, instructors indicated that 82% of the students met or exceeded expectations for Scientific Literacy, and 81% for Quantitative Reasoning.Read Story